Wake Forest pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Wake Forest right now?

-On 25 June 2026, overall pollen levels in Wake Forest are low.
-Cypress is the main contributor to airborne pollen, while grass remain at lower levels
+On 16 July 2026, overall pollen levels in Wake Forest are moderate.
+Grass is the main contributor to airborne pollen, while ambrosia remain at lower levels

 Will pollen levels change in Wake Forest tomorrow?

-On 26 June 2026, pollen conditions in Wake Forest will be similar to today, with cypress at low levels, grass at low levels
+On 17 July 2026, pollen conditions in Wake Forest will be different from today, with ambrosia at low levels and grass continuing to decline

 Is pollen expected to decrease in Wake Forest this week?